sgallagr/TheTonedLife/_pages/exercise-classes.md

   </tr>
 </table>

-Tone all 620+ muscles in your body in about one hour in a relaxed, fun and safe way!
+<br>Tone all 620+ muscles in your body in about one hour in a relaxed, fun and safe way!
 Attend in-studio or online 3-5 times a week and watch your body transform in just a few classes!

 Through Essentrics® and Aging Backwards®, you can attain the shapes, strength and balance of ballet dancers by incorporating simple yet powerful dynamic stretching moces and elements of ballet, Tai Chi and Pilates, brain/body balancing, posture and range of motion improvement, and much more.
 Come experience a relaxed and toned body.